 Dan Kildee, founder of Genesee County Land Bank, in the foreword to Land Banks and Land Banking

 Dan Kildee’s sentiment is shared by local governments across North Carolina, but how can they “repurpose” their vacant and abandoned properties and revitalize distressed communities?
 The answer in Genesee County, Michigan, was a redevelopment tool called a land bank, which is a public authority created to acquire and redevelop vacant and abandoned properties.
 In the span of a decade, the Genesee County Land Bank acquired more than 10,000 parcels to hold or redevelop, and during the “great recession,” catalyzed more than $60 million in new private investment.
 Land banks continue to spring up across the nation and are playing an increasingly important role in revitalization efforts in places such as Cuyahoga County, Ohio, and Fulton County, Georgia.
 A complete explanation of land bank policies and approaches across the nation can be found in a downloadable text, Land Banks and Land Banking.
+[Update: Second edition (2015) of the book can be downloaded here.]

 In Michigan, forming a land bank is rather straightforward, because the Michigan state legislature enacted specific enabling authority for the establishment and operation of land banks.
 No such land bank legislation exists in North Carolina.
 Nonetheless, local governments in North Carolina can perform the basic functions of a land bank by cobbling together existing statutory authority.
 In this way, the local government itself serves as the land bank and performs the major activities of a land bank: